 Stage 1: Work experience

-- Project Choice offers term time placements, for Learners still attending School.
+- Term time placements for Learners still attending SEND schools (aged 14-18)..

 Stage 2: Internship